nickcorin/snorlax/README.md

 ```

 ## Contributing
-Contributions are welcome!
-Feel free to submit pull requests. :)
+Please feel free to submit issues, fork the repositoy and send pull requests!

+## License
+This project is licensed under the terms of the MIT license.